 Very often a band is called Prog, once it is impossible to really put them into a corner.
-This means being classified by the manic music classifiers.
+This means they are impossible to classify by the manic music classifiers.
 Without running out of ink or corners to put them in, whichever comes first.
 And this is the case with Amoth and their latest 2016 album Revenge.
 They are so diverse in their approach, that corners will start missing real quick and this is one of the major sales arguments they got.

 The band formed back in 2006 in Helsinki and went on to record an EP in 2008.
-The first full length album Crossing Over got released in 2011.
+The first full-length album Crossing Over got released in 2011.
 Revenge is their third record and sophomore album unleashed this January and February 2016.

-I detect something like Kansas of olden times, only more powerful and like multiplied by three.
+I detect something like Kansas of olden times, only more powerful.
 Mixed with some weird Iron Maiden-isms that seem to step right out of some sort of a dream, thrashily making short work of The Beast and its number.
 All that taken over by some sort of Progressive Metal tainted, fiery winged demon of the alternative kind depicted on the album cover.

 But it is their very own version and for sure their own style.
 In a way, this sounds like an early and uncut version of the newest Zierler dish of hot mutton stew ESC.
 And the bunch around the Zierler sphere of influence got the Prog art down pat to the latest detail.